-The term 'Securities Exchange Act of 1933' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Securities Exchange Act of 1933' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Securities Exchange Act of 1933 became sponsored and passed because of the devastating stock market crash which happened on and following Black Monday in 1929.
 The administration and Congress had two principle goals with this piece of legislation.
 These were to make certain a greater amount of transparency would exist with financial statements so that investors could engage in better informed choices on their investments.
 The other goal was to create laws which would crack down on fraud and misrepresentation of securities within the various securities markets.

 This Securities Exchange Act of 1933 turned out to be the original piece of significant legislation that dealt with securities and their sales.
 Before this law became enacted, it was state laws which governed securities’ sales principally.
 The laws dealt with the desperate need to have more effective and consistent disclosures from firms.
 It mandated that corporations must register their operations with the SEC Securities and Exchange Commission.
 This registration guaranteed that the corporations would deliver appropriate information to both possible investors and the SEC via both a registration statement and an official prospectus.